-Even though Windows 10 has its own virus scanner in the form of Windows Defender, you might opt to install a 3rd party virus scanner instead.
+Even though Windows 10 has its own virus scanner in the form of Windows Security, you might opt to install a 3rd party virus scanner instead.
 When installing your virus scanner, make sure you do not install any Outlook integration components.
 This is not specific to Windows 10 or any Outlook version but a general best practice for Outlook.

 There are many known issues caused by having a virus scanner integrated with Outlook.
 These issues range from poor Outlook performance to send receive errors and from corrupted emails to complete data loss.